imranmehdi5511/ESP8266/http-sender/README.md

 After doing this last step do not close the shell, as we will compile and flash from here.
 If you close the shell you will have to do the previous step again.

 ## 2) Download the Iot2Tangle ESP8266 Repository and go to the 'http-sender' folder:
-You can download the repository directly from Github, or from shell or Command Prompt with the following command:
+You can download the repository directly from Github, or from shell or Command Prompt with the following commands:
 ```
+cd ~
 git clone https://github.com/iot2tangle/ESP8266.git
 cd ESP8266/http-sender
 ```